📅 2 May 2025 • 📖 5 min read

 Sailboat of Self-Actualization

-It offers some grounded tips on how to rise above the ordinary and become the best possible version of ourselves, what Maslow called self-actualization.
-It is easy and something all of us could achieve in our everyday lives, as the book assures us all along.
+We get many tips on how to rise above the ordinary and become the best possible version of ourselves, what Maslow called self-actualization.

 Away from a pyramid, which is the way most of the world knows about Maslow’s Hierarchy of Needs, Kaufman introduces us to a sailboat metaphor.
-Actually, Maslow never designed or suggested the idea of a pyramid – it was a marketing exercise.
+The fun part, Maslow himself never designed or suggested the idea of a pyramid; it was a marketing exercise.

-In essence, Transcend is the operating manual for the sailboat.
+In essence, Kaufman’s book is the operating manual for the sailboat.

 The boat part of the sailboat helps us to survive.

-However, when the deficiency needs are met, and one feels secure, they can open the sails to what Maslow called being needs or B-needsexploration, love, and purpose.
+Once the deficiency needs are met, and one feels secure, they can open the sails to what Maslow called being needs or B-needs — exploration, love, and purpose.
 When one has those in place, they can sail off on the grand journey of life.

 The sail part of the sailboat helps us to thrive.

-Kaufman’s research indicated that high-scoring self-actualized people were much more inspired by growth, exploration, and love of humanity.
-To explore your pattern of self-actualization, visit Self-Actualization Test.
+Kaufman found that high-scoring self-actualized people were much more inspired by growth, exploration, and love of humanity.
+To get your score, visit the Self-Actualization Test page.

-The self-actualization scores are also associated with many indicators of well-being, like greater life satisfaction, curiosity, self-acceptance, positive relationships, environmental mastery, personal growth, autonomy, and purpose in life.
+A high self-actualization score indicates better well-being, like more life satisfaction, curiosity, self-acceptance, positive relationships, environmental mastery, autonomy, and purpose in life.

-High self-actualization scores predicted greater work satisfaction and work performance, as well as better reports of talent, skill, and creative ability.
+They also predict greater work satisfaction and work performance, better reports of talent, skill, and creative ability.

 Now comes the part where Kaufman updates Maslow.

-Maslow argued self-actualization was extremely rare and virtually unattainable among young people.
+Maslow said self-actualization was extremely rare and virtually unattainable among young people.

 Healthy Transcendence